cllns/genderstat/README.md

 - Ruby 2.0+
 - ```open_uri_redirections``` gem

 You can get the gem by running ```bundle install```.

-It's not strictly necessary, it's just helpful for HTTP->HTTPS redirections.
+It's not strictly necessary, it's just allows for HTTP->HTTPS redirections.